laxleary/EPA_Categories/notebooks/cluster_notes.md

 ## 17:
 - 1 member, 1 uncategorized

 Summary: Cluster 17 contains a single chemical that is not sorted into any ARN or NCC.
-Because this chemical has no neighbors.
+Because this chemical has no neighbors, no generalizations can be drawn.
 It is a chemical with only 4 ToxPrints: 'tp_fp3', 'tp_fp436', 'tp_fp437', 'tp_fp438', 'tp_fp439', which indicate that it has a metalloid and carbon chain of length 4.
 This is unlikely to be a helpful cluster in any way, since there is not enough data to create generalizations for what else should be placed in the cluster.

 ## 18*:
 - 142 members, 9 uncategorized - most chemicals are sorted by both ARN and NCC, with ARN again covering about 80% of chemicals and NCC covering about 70%.